Board of Directors Elections

 The American Booksellers Association is governed by a 13-member Board of Directors made up of ABA bookstore owners or booksellers from member stores.
 The ABA Board sets policy for the association, monitors the performance of the CEO — who is responsible for formulating and executing the strategy to meet the goals of the organization — and futurecasts for industry trends to inform the membership and ABA’s work.

-The Board of Directors consists of 11 Directors, one President, and one Vice President/ Secretary.
-(As voted by the membership in 2020, of the 13 bookseller members of the Board of Directors, a minimum of four directors must be BIPOC, of which a minimum of two directors must be Black.)
+The Board of Directors consists of 13 Directors, including one President, one Co-Vice President, and one Co-Vice President/ Secretary.
+Per ABA's bylaws, a minimum of four directors must be BIPOC, of which a minimum of two directors must be Black.

 At the start of September, the Nominating Committee begins accepting nominations for booksellers to join the Board of Directors.
 The number of positions open is determined by the number of board members completing their second three-year term (each board member is entitled to serve two three-year terms).
-The President and Vice President/Secretary serve two-year terms and are selected in odd-numbered years.
+The President and Co-Vice Presidents/Secretary serve two-year terms and are selected in odd-numbered years.

 Nominations (including self-nominations) for qualified candidates are collected through the middle of October via an online form that takes just minutes to fill out.
 Those who meet the eligibility criteria receive a link to fill out an extended background information form and provide recommendation letters.
 Eligible nominees that wish to go through the election process will be asked to provide two letters of recommendation.
 These letters can come from people they’ve worked with in the industry.
 Examples include, but are not limited to, employers, sales reps, colleagues at partnering organizations, or anyone else who can speak to the nominee’s strengths.